Information For Health Professionals

 [1a] Analysis by Profs.
 Phillips and Rodu:

-Because the facts (Swedish disease and death stats) prove that long-term nicotine use poses no significant risk, together with the huge amount of data (>150 Snus studies over >25 years) that tells the same story, NRTs were successfully licensed as long-term treatments.
-It is reported that a smoker can expect an average reduction in life expectancy of 8 years, a Snus user about 4 weeks.
+Because the facts (Swedish disease and death stats) prove that long-term nicotine use poses no significant risk, together with the huge amount of data that tells the same story, NRTs were successfully licensed as long-term treatments.
+It is reported that a smoker can expect an average reduction in life expectancy of 10 years, a Snus user about 4 weeks.

 The Snus data has been collected over 25 years, includes more than 150 clinical studies, and has cohorts of tens of thousands of subjects.
-It provides data that can be accessed at the individual level and at population level.
 It clearly shows that Snus consumption is not only safer than smoking but it is safe in absolute terms.
-The giant-scale meta-analyses of 62 and 89 trials carried out by Lee and Hamlin showed that a Snus user has no elevated risk for any type of cancer, heart disease or vascular disease.
+The giant-scale meta-analyses of 62 and 89 trials carried out by Lee and Hamlin showed that a Snus user has no elevation of risk for any type of cancer, heart disease or vascular disease.
 The difference between a Snus user and a non-smoker is not statistically significant for any type of disease in total (rr=1.1).
 A Snus user has virtually the same risk as a non-smoker (that is, a smoker who has totally quit).
 There are individual trials with contrary results (example: for cancer of the pancreas), but these must be weighed against 150 trials showing no identifiable risk [2a].
-However, a slight elevation for risk of stroke cannot be ruled out, and Snus use appears to be strongly associated with a reduction in life expectancy of 2 to 8 weeks.
+However, a slight elevation for risk of stroke cannot be ruled out, and Snus use appears to be strongly associated with a reduction in life expectancy of around 4 weeks.

 [2a] Lee, Hamling: Smokeless tobacco US and SE, meta-analysis of 89 trials: